rubenwardy/minetest_modding_book/_en/players/formspecs.md

 will be true.

-Some elements can submit the form without the user clicking a button, such as a check box.
+Some elements can submit the form without the user clicking a button, such as a checkbox.
 You can detect these cases by looking for a clicked button.

 ```lua